 Named in honor of the SBS faculty member who is credited with bringing interscholastic wrestling to Long Island schools.
 This annual cash award, endowed by Thomas W. Brohard III ’65, the late John S. Cather ’35 and his widow Edith Cather, is given to offset the college expenses of a wrestler.

-Our recipient was a true leader for the wrestling squad this year through his daily, quiet determination and exemplary work ethic.
+Our recipient was a true leader for the wrestling squad this year through his uplifting attitude, consistent work ethic, and desire to train up his younger teammates.
 For his outstanding character and performance in varsity wrestling, it is my honor to present this award to…

 The Bear Blanket